APCoding301/studio/README.md

 # FinShenz
+## The "Financial Conscience" (Fin...Shenz) app for young adults to build financial literacy

-## Created via Vibe Coding using Google Gemini Canvas for the PRD and the MVP app creation prompt...
+1. Created via Vibe Coding using Google Gemini Canvas for the PRD and the MVP app creation prompt...
-## Then, used Firebase Studio and prompted *it* with the MVP app creation prompt
+2. Then, used Firebase Studio and prompted *it* with the MVP app creation prompt

+Boilerplate text added by Firebase Studio:

 This is a NextJS starter in Firebase Studio.